Hauser Refueling Facility: History

 The construction of the fueling facility for BNSF's Hauser Refueling Depot involved several protection measures to safeguard the environment around it.
 These measures included two high-density underground containment liners with leak detection, double-walled underground piping, and double-bottom diesel storage tanks.
 Above ground, locomotive fueling takes place on reinforced concrete platforms coated with an industrial seal to contain water run-off.
 Additionally, the facility is computer-controlled with sensors monitoring all aspects of the facility.
 The Hauser Refueling Facility serves as a crucial location for the BNSF railroad, covering the nation from Chicago into Canada and down the West Coast, transporting essential goods like grains, fuel, energy products, medicine, paper, and food.
-The construction was initially controversial, but ultimately deemed an improvement over sandwiching a fuel tender between locomotives as Burlington Northern had done up until the BNSF merger in 2000.
+The construction was initially controversial, but ultimately deemed an improvement over sandwiching a fuel tender between locomotives as BNSF (and before 1996, Burlington Northern) had done until 2000.
 The Hauser Refueling Facility was completed in 2004.

 28 to 35 locomotives are serviced through a quick-stop process every day, which enables the trains to transport freight more efficiently and reduces wait times.
 The Hauser refueling facility is a significant source of employment in the area, generating hundreds of jobs.
 Moreover, the facility has raised the bar in environmental protection by implementing advanced environmental monitoring and detection systems.
 In fact, no other facility throughout North Idaho or the Spokane Valley has this level of environmental monitoring and detection systems.
 The ground under the refueling pad is lined with impermeable material to prevent any contamination from seeping into the groundwater.
 However, the recent wastewater spill at the facility has raised questions about the effectiveness of these protective measures, as the transfer pipes intended to carry wastewater to nearby holding tanks were not lined with impermeable material, leading to contamination of the Spokane Aquifer, the sole source of drinking water for 400,000 people in northern Idaho and northeast Washington.